-In some situations, intellect / pretence is defence mechanisms.
-We use what we know and our ability to think to spin situations, manipulate others (often times ourselves) and yes, God.
+In some situations, intellect/pretense is defense mechanisms.
+We use what we know and our ability to think to spin situations, manipulate others (oftentimes ourselves) and yes, God.
 For example, we can throw around fancy words to intimidate people - words are to communicate and if the people you are using the fancy words on don't understand those words - well, you aren't communicating!
 We can also use our intellect to argue, deny and rationalize a whole host of things - where it becomes winning an argument rather than what is healthy, true and loving.

 Knowing and the ability to think can be good and healthy unless they are used to hide our true selves.
 To protect ourselves from potential rejection or to elevate ourselves above others, in effect diminishing them so we can feel more secure about ourselves.

-Not unlike the Intellectualism, the super spiritual defence mechanism attempts to take the moral high ground - through our knowledge about God, our practice and our ability to look and sound spiritual.
-This is not unlike the Pharisees who used their ecclesiastical position and religious knowledge to distinguish themselves from others by being better on the basis of their spirituality.
+Not unlike the Intellectualism, the super-spiritual defense mechanism attempts to take the moral high ground - through our knowledge about God, our practice and our ability to look and sound spiritual.
+This is not unlike the Pharisees who used their ecclesiastical position and religious knowledge to distinguish themselves from others by being better based on their spirituality.
 Watch for "God told me…"

 I am a Good Person

-- What one defence mechanism or mask are you living with?
+- What one defense mechanism or mask are you living with?

 - What is it you are trying to protect?